Umer-Amir/DevOps-Mega-Project/README.md

      - Azure service principal (as Secret text)
      - SSH private key (as Secret file)

+## 📊 Logging and Debugging

+The project includes a comprehensive logging system to help with troubleshooting and debugging:

+1. **Pipeline Logs**:
+   - General pipeline execution logs in `logs/pipeline/`
+   - Stage-by-stage execution details
+   - Error messages and stack traces

+You can check these logs at any time during or after pipeline execution to understand what happened and debug any issues that arise.

 ## 🚨 Challenges & Solutions

 ### 1. Terraform Provider Issues